kandpaladiti/100-days-of-code/log.md

 And the summary of my day goes like: -

 Web Development:
-- JavaScript: The Good Parts
-- Data Type and Functions Implementation.
+- freeCodeCamp JavaScript coding exercises

 Java Programming:
-- Number Pattern Printing
+- Basic terminologies of DSA
+- Linear and Non-Linear Data Types
+- Abstract Data Types

 **Thoughts**:

-In the series of my regular coding updates hereby dropping off the learned bits, I’m on my pathway to the #100daysofcode journey and have completed 38% as of today.
+I'm currently 39% of the way through the #100daysofcode quest and will be passing on the learnt parts in a series of my regular coding posts.

 **Link to work:**